tiesen-labs/create-yuki-turbo/README.md

   ├─ auth
   |   └─ Authentication from scratch using arctic for OAuth.
   ├─ db
-  |   └─ Typesafe db calls using Prisma & Neon
+  |   └─ Typesafe db calls using Drizzle ORM
   ├─ env
   |   └─ Typesafe environment variables
   ├─ ui